-One final special item that becomes available this month is the green almond.
-These nuts are generally available through June, when the outer shells become too tough and the center endosperm firms up and solidifies.
+One final special item that becomes available in April is the green almond.
+Related to the apricot, plum, peach and nectarine, this drupe is a delicacy.
+Technically a fruit, the green almond is generally available through June, when the outer shells become too tough and the center endosperm firms up and solidifies.
 Fresh green almonds are a Mediterranean delicacy and the combination of fuzzy outer young shell and gelatinous inside is an interesting addition to salads and sauces or stews.
 The nut provides a light lemon, citrus, grassy flavor and is a great item to chiffonade or thinly slice on a mandolin and add as a unique spring ingredient.

-Cherries and other stonefruit should begin in May with earnest Spring Porcini also become available usually in May....
+Cherries and other stonefruit should begin in May with earnest....

 A good rule of thumb - California Cherries start on Mother's Day and continue through Father's Day.

+Spring Porcini also usually become available in May....

 Remember that the items in BOLD will prove to usually be better values as they are in their peak harvest or storage period.